sanderslab/magellanmapper/README.md

 # Clrbrain
 Clrbrain is an imaging informatics GUI and pipeline for high-throughput, automated analysis of whole organs.
-Its design philosophy is to make the raw, original images as accessible as possible; simplify annotation with a focus on nuclei; and scale from the laptop to the cloud in cross-platform environments.
+Its design philosophy is to make the raw, original images as accessible as possible; simplify annotation from nuclei to atlases; and scale from the laptop to the cloud in cross-platform environments.

-Author: David Young, 2017-2018, Stephan Sanders Lab
+Author: David Young, 2017, 2019, Stephan Sanders Lab

 ## Download